dani8439/well-grounded-rubyist/sample_code/chapter_five/notes_2.md

 This way, you get a Ruby `String` object instead of a `Violin::String` object.
 Like the slash at the beginning of a pathname, the `::` in front of a constant means "start the search for this at the top level."
 (Yes, you could just piece the string together inside the double quotes, using interpolation, and bypass `String.new`.
 But then we wouldn't have such a vivid name-clash example!)

 In addition to constants and local, instance, and global variables, Ruby also features *class variables*, a category of identifier with some idiosyncratic scoping rules.

+### *Class variable syntax, scope, and visibility* ###
+Class variables begin with two at signs-for example, `@@var`.
+Despite their name, class variables aren't class scoped.
+Rather, they're class-hierarchy scoped, except...sometimes.
+Don't worry; we'll go through the details.
+After a look at how class variables work, we'll evaluate how well they fill the role of maintaining state for a class.

+### CLASS VARIABLES ACROSS CLASSES AND INSTANCES ###
+At its simplest, the idea behind a class variable is that it provides a storage mechanism that's shared between a class and instances of that class, and that's not visible to any other objects.
+No other entity can fill this role.
+Local variables don't survive the scope change between class definitions and their inner method definitions.
+Globals do, but they're also visible and mutable everywhere else in the program, not just in one class.
+Constants likewise: instance methods can see the constants defined in the class in which they're defined, but the rest of the program can see those constants, too.
+Instance variables, of course, are visible strictly per object.
+A class isn't the same object as any of its instances, and no two of its instances are the same as each other.
+Therefore, it's impossible, by definition, for a class to share instance variables with its instances.

+So class variables have a niche to fill" visibility to a class and its instances, and to no one else.
+Typically, this means being visible in class-method definitions and instance-method definitions, and sometimes at the top level of the class definition.

+Here's an example: a little tracker for cars.
+Let's start with the trial run and the output; then, we'll look at how the program works.
+Let's say we want to register the makes (manufacturer names) of cars, which we'll do using the class method `Car.add_make(make)`.
+Once a make has been registered, we can create cars of that make, using `Car.new(make)`.
+We'll register Honda and Ford, and create two Hondas and one Ford: